Introduction

 When he had said this, as they were looking on, he was lifted up, and a cloud took him from their sight.

-The actual account of the ascension is very brief.
+The actual account of the ascension itself is very brief.
 When their responsibilities had been sufficiently explained, Jesus was taken from their sight; a visible departure.

-While they were looking intently at the sky as he was going, suddenly two men dressed in white garments stood beside them.
 They said, “Men of Galilee, why are you standing there looking at the sky?
 This Jesus who has been taken up from you into heaven will return in the same way as you have seen him going into heaven.”

 2nd Reading – Ephesians 1:17-23